hyperledger/aries-rfcs/concepts/0289-toip-stack/README.md

 2. Access the Layer One cryptographic data structures needed to issue and verify these credentials regardless of the public utility used by the issuer.
 3. Migrate and port ToIP data between agents, wallets, and  encrypted data stores without restriction.
 This data portability is critical to the broad adoption and interoperability of ToIP.

-## Layer Three: Verifiable Credential Exchange
+## Layer Three: Data Exchange Protocols

 Layer One and Layer Two together enable the establishment of *cryptographic trust* (also called *technical trust*) between peers.
 By contrast, the purpose of Layers Three and Four is to establish *human trust* between peers—trust between real-world individuals and organizations and the things with which they interact (devices, sensors, appliances, vehicles, buildings, cities, etc.)

+Part of the power of the DIDComm protocol at Layer Two is that it lays the foundation for secure, private agent-to-agent connections that can now "speak" any number of data exchange protocols.
+From the standpoint of the ToIP stack, the most important of these are those that support the exchange of *verifiable credentials*.

 ### The Verifiable Credentials Data Model

-Layer Three is currently the most advanced in terms of open standards.
 After several years of incubation led by Manu Sporny, David Longley, and other members of the W3C Credentials Community Group, the W3C Verifiable Claims Working Group (VCWG) was formed in 2017 and produced the [Verifiable Credentials Data Model 1.0](https://www.w3.org/TR/vc-data-model/) which became a W3C Recommendation in September 2019 [14].

 Figure 4 is a diagram of the three core roles in verifiable credential exchange—often called the "trust triangle".
 For more information see the [Verifiable Credentials Primer](https://github.com/WebOfTrustInfo/rwot8-barcelona/blob/master/topics-and-advance-readings/verifiable-credentials-primer.md) [15].

 ![Figure 4: The three primary roles in the W3C Verifiable Credentials Data Model](./img/fig-4-vc-trust-triangle.png)

 **Figure 4: The three primary roles in the W3C Verifiable Credentials Data Model**

+The core goal of the Verifiable Credentials standard is to enable us to finally have the digital equivalent of the physical credentials we store in our physical wallets to provide proof of our identity and authorizations every day.
+This is why the presentation of a verifiable credential to a verified is call a *proof*—it is both a cryptographic proof and a proof of some set of attributes or relationships a verifier needs to make a trust decision.

 ### Credential Proof Types